ArjunCB28/BUnite/README.md

 invocation , where serverless computing plays pivotal role.
 We can augment lamda functions provided by Amazon AWS into our service architecture to make system highly manageable and flexible.

-## Installation
-* Clone the project
-* Navigate to the BUnite folder through the command line and enter the command "npm install"
-* Once the installation is done, type "ng serve" to run the web application.
-* Run "ng build" and copy the files in the dist folder into the Cordova/BUnite/www folder.
-* Make sure that you have Android SDK and Cordova installed in your machine to build an android app.
-* Navigate to Cordova/BUnite/ and enter "cordova run android" to run the application in an emulator or "cordova build android" to generate APK file